NuoWenLei/cs320-cubby/README.md

 ## Design choices -- high-level design of your program
 ### Frontend Pages:

+- `index.tsx`: This file contains the landing page.
-- `signup.tsx`: This file contains the React component that renders the sign-up page, where users can enter their name, answer a set of questions and sign up using their Google account
+- `signup.tsx`: This file contains the React component that renders the sign-up page, where users can enter their name, answer a set of questions and sign up using their Google account.
 - `profile.tsx`: This is the profile page of the user.
 It is responsible for rendering and updating the user's profile information, including their name and answers to a set of predefined questions.
 - `groups.tsx`: displays a user's groups and the members of each group using Firebase functions.
 The component uses the following sub-components:
   - `GroupInterface`: Displays the selected group and its members